b-ox/schema4i.org/README.md

 ## Basic principle

 We use things that are already defined elsewhere to prevent reinventing the wheel.
 Our base vocabulary is [Schema.org](https://schema.org).
 We always search there for objects (types) like [schema.org/Person](https://schema.org/Person), attributes (properties) like [schema.org/givenName](https://schema.org/givenName)) or data types like [schema.org/Text](https://schema.org/Text)) before we add new things into our vocabulary.
+We also refer to parts of the [OpenOntology](https://docs.riskine.com).

-Only those objects, attributes oder data types are "part of the Semantic Data Model for Insurances" that have been declared in our JSON-LD context files.
-Of cause you can use everything else in your data exchange by just adding context to the JSON-LD document.
+Only those objects, attributes oder data types are "part of the Schema for insurances" that have been declared in our JSON-LD context files.
+Of cause you can use everything else in your data exchange by just adding an additional context to the JSON-LD document.

-## Improving the Semantic Data Model
+## Improving the Schema4i

-We are always interested in practical suggestions for improvements to [schema4i.org](https://pending.schema4i.org).
+We are always interested in practical suggestions for improvements to [Schema4i.org](https://pending.schema4i.org).
 But we have given us some rules you should know and accept.

 ### Contribution